royw/taskfile_help/docs/setup/quickstart.md

-taskfile-help          # Main tasks taskfile-help dev      # Development tasks taskfile-help test     # Testing tasks taskfile-help --all    # All tasks from all namespaces
+taskfile-help          # Main tasks taskfile-help dev      # Development tasks taskfile-help test     # Testing tasks taskfile-help all      # All tasks from all namespaces
 ```

 ## Common Options